doyoubuzz/dyb-api-connexion-php/README.md

 ## Application

-* Set your ApiKey, ApiSecret and site url and launch test.php in your webserver (cURL extension must be installed).
+* Set your ApiKey, ApiSecret and site url and launch app.php in your webserver (cURL extension must be installed).
 * You will then be redirected on DoYouBuzz.com on the authorization screen.
 * If you authorize the application to access your information, you will be redirected on your website with an extract of your DoYouBuzz datas